Law with Management

 Universal Credit Application Scheme: an opportunity open to all Law students, you will be trained to support the Citizens Advice Bureau with their requests for assistance with Universal Credit Applications.

 There is an exciting series of guest lectures and industry visits when you can network with Law professionals.
-Recent speakers have included Wilf White, Head of Communications at the Bar Standards Board; and layers from DWF LLP.
+Recent speakers have included Wilf White, Head of Communications at the Bar Standards Board; and lawyers from DWF LLP.

 LLB Law with Management is also accredited by the two leading regulatory bodies in the legal sector, the Solicitors Regulation Authority and the Bar Standards Board.